adam-rumpf/trilevel-mcnfli/README.md

 The solution algorithm driver, `solver.py`, requires a reference to a modified NETGEN `.min` file to define a problem instance.
 The main driver, `driver.py`, requires a reference to a folder of `.min` files and uses `solver.py` to process each of them in turn as a batch.

+Note: The current version of this module includes only support for the arc parent interdependency model.

 ## Output Format

 The main driver, `driver.py`, writes the results of the trials to a collection of output files in a specified folder.
 All output files include a row for each trial.